 I completed my clinical doctorate (DClinPsy) at the Institute of Psychiatry, King’s College London with a thesis entitled “Neuropsychology and Perfusion Neuroimaging of Dissociation: Implications for Models of Psychopathology” with Dr Quinton Deeley.

-In terms of clinical services, I have worked in acute and community neurorehabilitation (UK), inpatient neuropsychiatry (Colombia), community and emergency mental health (Colombia), inpatient behavioural disorders and mental health in autism (UK) and outpatient psychosis services (UK).
+In terms of clinical services, I have worked in acute and community neurorehabilitation (UK), inpatient neuropsychiatry (Colombia), community and emergency mental health (Colombia), inpatient behavioural disorders and mental health in autism (UK) and outpatient psychosis and neuropsychiatry services (UK).

 I regularly write for mainstream publications about psychology, neuroscience and mental health.
 You can read many of my articles here.